Blood Pressure Tablets

 Blood Pressure Tablets – Watch Point

-This article is taken from the Autumn 2009 issue of LymphLine, the LSN’s quarterly newsletter available to all LSN members.
+This article is taken from the Winter 2022 issue of LymphLine, the LSN’s quarterly newsletter available to all LSN members.
 For details of how to become a member, click here.

-At the patient conference held at Ascot in April 2009, Professor Peter Mortimer commented on a type of blood pressure tablet that was discouraged for patients living with lymphoedema.
-For the benefit of members unable to attend the conference, the class of drug is a calcium channel blocking agent and includes such drugs as Nifedipine, Amlodopine and Felodopine – in other words any heart or blood pressure drug ending in ‘…ine’.
+Our medical advisors recommend that a certain type of blood pressure tablet be discouraged for patients living with lymphoedema.
+The class of drug is a ‘calcium channel blocking’ agent and includes such drugs as Nifedipine, Amlodipine and Felodipine – in other words any heart or blood pressure drug ending in ‘…ine’.

-50% of patients on these drugs develop swollen ankles and the mechanism is likely to be paralysis of lymphatic vessel pumping.
-Their use is therefore discouraged by anyone diagnosed with lymphoedema.
+It is estimated that up to 14% of patients taking these drugs develop swollen ankles and the mechanism is likely to be paralysis of lymphatic vessel pumping.
+Their use is therefore discouraged for anyone diagnosed with lymphoedema.

-Anyone concerned about their use of these drugs should contact their GP before taking any action.
+Anyone who is concerned about their use of these drugs should contact their GP but do not suddenly stop taking any medication without appropriate consultation.

 ‘50% of patients on these drugs develop swollen ankles and the mechanism is likely to be paralysis of lymphatic vessel pumping.’